AlekPawlowski/wita_projekt/README.md

 - form to add failures
     - description of a failure
+    - status of a failure (solved, to do, in progress)

 - form to add estate (fields in list):
     - name